devonwa/devonwa.github.io/README.md

 \* Contents may not actually be enjoyable.

 ## Credits
-A large amount of the styling was based off of the blog of [Brandon Amos](http://bamos.github.io/).
+A large amount of styling was based off the blog of [Brandon Amos](http://bamos.github.io/).